Improving knockoffs with conditional calibration: Our method: calibrated knockoffs

 The budgets $b_j^0$ do yield a small improvement over baseline knockoffs by taking up the slack in the first inequality of \eqref{eq:kn_chain}, but they do not resolve the main failure modes we discussed in Section~\ref{subsec:limitations}, where knockoffs usually makes no rejections.
 In that case, most of the slack is in the second-to-last inequality, since $\EE[M_{\tau}] \approx 0$ while $\EE[M_1]$ may be close to $1$.

-To understand how we might find better budgets, consider the method's behavior, checking if $\hFDP(w_t) \leq \alpha$ for each $t = 1, 2, \ldots$, in realizations where no rejections are made.
-Then, as soon as $|\cC(w_t)|$ falls below $1/\alpha$, it becomes a foregone conclusion that $\tau = m+1$ and $M_\tau = 0$, even while the current value of $M_t$ may still be fairly large.
-In that case, we should stop the algorithm early and harvest as much of $M_t$ as we can.
-That is, we can obtain larger budgets by replacing $\tau$ with another stopping time $\tau_1$ that halts early in hopeless cases:
+We can find better budgets by considering the algorithm's behavior in realizations where no rejections are made.
+As soon as $|\cC(w_t)|$ falls below $1/\alpha$, it becomes a foregone conclusion that $\tau = m+1$ and $M_\tau = 0$, even while the current value of $M_t$ may still be fairly large.
+In such ``hopeless'' cases, we should stop the algorithm early and harvest as much of $M_t$ as we can.
+We thus replace $\tau$ with a stopping time $\tau_1$ that halts early in these cases: